sourcegraph/sourcegraph-public-snapshot/lsif/README.md

 Sourcegraph receives and stores LSIF files uploaded using [upload-lsif.sh](upload-lsif.sh) (usually used in CI, similar to [Codecov's Bash Uploader](https://docs.codecov.io/docs/about-the-codecov-bash-uploader)), then uses that information to provide fast and precise code intelligence when viewing files.

-The HTTP [src](server) runs behind Sourcegraph (for auth) and receives and stores LSIF dump uploads and services requests for relevant LSP queries.
+The HTTP [server](src) runs behind Sourcegraph (for auth) and receives and stores LSIF dump uploads and services requests for relevant LSP queries.

 ## API